 What Is Adderall?

 Adderall is a prescription stimulant comprised of a 3-to-1 ratio of dextroamphetamine to levoamphetamine.
-It is used to treat ADHD and narcolepsy.
+It treats ADHD and narcolepsy.
 When used as prescribed, it can be effective and safe.

 However, its abuse potential is high, especially among young adults in college.
 Adderall abuse is rampant on college campuses, with one study indicating that up to 20% of all college students abuse Adderall at some point.